 In response to the discovery of Eris and half a dozen other objects similar in size to Pluto, the International Astronomical Union introduced in 2006 a new category of Solar System objects called dwarf planets.
-Dwarf planets are objects that orbit the Sun, are massive enough that their gravity compresses them into an approximately spherical shape, but have not swept their orbital region clear of other objects that add up to a comparable mass as the planet.
+A dwarf planet is an object that orbits the Sun, is massive enough that its gravity compresses it into an approximately spherical shape, but has not swept its orbital region clear of other objects that add up to a mass comparable to its own mass.
 To recognize Pluto's important place in the history of the discovery of these objects, astronomers decided in 2008 to call dwarf planets that orbit beyond Neptune plutoids.